-In anticipation of the upcoming COVID-19 vaccine roll-out across Aotearoa New Zealand, we are curating a list of annotated links to trusted information about COVID-19 vaccines.
+With the COVID-19 vaccine roll-out across Aotearoa New Zealand in full swing, we are curating a list of annotated links to trusted information about COVID-19 vaccines.

 For comprehensive, accessible information and the latest updates on COVID-19 vaccines generally, we recommend the three resources below.
 Alternatively, scroll down to find links related to specific questions or areas of interest.